CheesecakeTV/SwiftGUI-Docs/02 Element tutorials/Table.md

 When headings are clicked, they change color while the mouse is being held down.
 That color is the active one.

+### Hide headings
+Set `hide_headings = True` to well, hide the headings.

+The table will look more like a list but with all the functionality of a table.